davele-itsme/davele-itsme/README.md

 # Hi, I'm @David Le👋
-I am a product-minded engineer with several years of Fintech experience.
+I am a product-minded engineer with several years FinTech domain.
 I'm passionate about leveraging technology to create impactful solutions.

 ## 🟣 About Me
 - Strong interest in Domain-Driven Design (DDD) principles, striving to build scalable and maintainable systems